All Episodes

 Do not eat cables.

-So what Hamas wants that looks to me like a non-starter is that they cleverly it looks like they're gonna cleverly say, oh, we don't want any role in the future leadership.
+So what Hamas wants that looks to me like a non-starter is that they cleverly, it looks like they're going to cleverly say, oh, we don't want any role in the future leadership.

-But what they do want is to be part of the decision making for how the some kind of a Palestinian leadership is designed for the whole the whole area, and the uh peace deal that as I understand it does not in the early days give Gaza any kind of Palestinian leadership or any kind of Hamas involvement,
+But what they do want is to be part of the decision-making for how some kind of a Palestinian leadership is designed for the whole area.

-and that that's like a pretty hard rule, and that it would be some coalition of friendly um Arab countries that just want to take some kind of temporary but it might last a while, some kind of management role of the area, so that someday it could be Palestinian-led, but not in the short run.
+And that it would be some coalition of friendly Arab countries that just want to take some kind of temporary, but it might last a while, some kind of management role of the area, so that someday it could be Palestinian-led, but not in the short run.

 So it seems to me that Hamas might have a clever plan that goes like this.

-How about we'll be totally peaceful, but we'll just be uh useful part of the transition to a Palestinian leadership.
+How about we'll be totally peaceful, but we'll just be a useful part of the transition to a Palestinian leadership.

 Well, since Hamas seems to be the most bloodthirsty and willing to go the furthest, probably the same thing would happen.

-So if they exist in any form, it allows them to organize, get weapons, prepare for the next time they try to take over, and we would but we would get nothing.
+So if they exist in any form, it allows them to organize, get weapons, prepare for the next time they try to take over, and we would get nothing.

-So if you think that's a small deal of who's involved in figuring out what what the leadership of that country looks like, it's not a small deal, it's the whole deal.
+So if you think that's a small deal of who's involved in figuring out what the leadership of that country looks like, it's not a small deal.

 And they're completely on opposite sides.

-You can't have absolutely no involvement or power or weapons or anything for Hamas at the same time.
+You can't have absolutely no involvement or power or weapons or anything for Hamas.

-It looks like there would be agreement on hostages, but but the uh but Hamas says, yeah, we totally agree on this hostage exchange, but only if the uh field conditions are ready for peace.
+It looks like there would be agreement on hostages, but Hamas says, yeah, we totally agree on this hostage exchange, but only if the field conditions are ready for peace.

 So they're not really agreeing to exchange hostages.

-Oh, I see somebody arguing about whether the ADL called me a Holocausted uh Holocaust um denier.
+Oh, I see somebody arguing about whether the ADL called me a Holocaust Holocaust denier.

-It wasn't the ADL, it was the head of the ADL, Greenblatt.
+It was the head of the ADL, Greenblatt.

-So he he personally did it, uh, not the ADL officially.
+So he personally did it, not the ADL officially.

 Anyway, here's what I think.